Mfys212/Emotion-Detection/README.md

 # Emotion-Detection

-1. train the model in colab to get the model
+1. train the model in google colab to get the model
 2. download the model and place it in the same directory
 3. run the command:
 ~~~